Divide-and-conquer algorithm: Solving difficult problems

 Divide and conquer is a powerful tool for solving conceptually difficult problems: all it requires is a way of breaking the problem into sub-problems, of solving the trivial cases, and of combining sub-problems to the original problem.
 Similarly, decrease and conquer only requires reducing the problem to a single smaller problem, such as the classic Tower of Hanoi puzzle, which reduces moving a tower of height $n$ to move a tower of height $n-1$.

 Algorithm efficiency

 The divide-and-conquer paradigm often helps in the discovery of efficient algorithms.
 It was the key, for example, to Karatsuba's fast multiplication method, the quicksort and mergesort algorithms, the Strassen algorithm for matrix multiplication, and fast Fourier transforms.

 In all these examples, the D&C approach led to an improvement in the asymptotic cost of the solution.
 For example, if (a) the base cases have constant-bounded size, the work of splitting the problem and combining the partial solutions is proportional to the problem's size $n$, and (b) there is a bounded number $p$ of sub-problems of size ~ $\frac{n}{p}$ at each stage, then the cost of the divide-and-conquer algorithm will be $O(n\log_{p}n)$.

+For other types of divide-and-conquer approaches, running times can also be generalized.
+For example, when a) the work of splitting the problem and combining the partial solutions take $cn$ time, where $n$ is the input size and $c$ is some constant; b) when $n < 2$, the algorithm takes time upper-bounded by $c$, and c) there are $q$ subproblems where each subproblem has size ~ $\frac{n}{2}$.
+Then, the running times are as follows: